jgarber623/RouterRouter/CONTRIBUTING.md

 - Prefer single quotes over double quotes unless interpolating.
 - Follow the conventions you see in the existing source code as best as you can.

+RouterRouter's formatting guidelines are defined in the `.editorconfig` file which uses the [EditorConfig](http://editorconfig.org/) syntax.
+There are [a number of great plugins for a variety of editors](http://editorconfig.org/#download) that utilize the settings in the `.editorconfig` file.
+Using EditorConfig will make your time spent coding a little bit easier.

 Your bug fix or feature addition won't be rejected if it runs afoul of any (or all) of these guidelines, but following the guidelines will definitely make everyone's lives a little easier.